About Great Ocean Road Health

 Communities in Lorne, Apollo Bay and the Surf Coast

 deserve access to high quality health care, close to home.

 Over the past five years, increased collaboration and integration between Lorne Community Hospital and Otway Health have delivered better health outcomes for our communities.
 It has strengthened the general practices, fostered closer relationships between staff and enhanced clinical capability.

 In July 2019, this natural alignment was strengthened even further.
 Otway Health and Lorne Community Hospital joined forces to operate under one entity, Great Ocean Road Health, Lorne Campus and Apollo Bay Campus.

 Operating as a single entity facilitates our health services to meet the growing health care needs of the community and remain financially sustainable for the future.

 Great Ocean Road Health will not only retain all local hospital names, services and staffing levels, but strengthen current services and increase access to new ones.
 This will mean more robust, readily available health care for Lorne and Apollo Bay into the future.

 Just like it was before, but better.

-The current Lorne Community Hospital was officially opened in 2006 and has been completely re-developed on its original site.
+The current Lorne Campus was officially opened in 2006 and has been completely re-developed on its original site.
 It provides a modern work environment which is well equipped with current technology and equipment.
 A broad range of services include: Aged Residential, Acute Hospital, Emergency, Community Health, Home Nursing, Medical, Rehabilitation and Palliative Care.